Senate to release Trump Jr transcripts

 A US Senate committee plans to release transcripts of interviews with Trump aides who attended a 2016 meeting with a Russian lawyer at Trump Tower.

-The transcripts include an interview with Donald Trump Jr, who confirmed he attended the meeting after he was promised dirt on Hillary Clinton.
+The transcripts include an interview with Donald Trump Jr, who attended the meeting after he was promised dirt on Hillary Clinton.

-The interviews are part of one of several inquiries into possible Russian collusion with the Trump campaign.
+The interviews are part of one of several inquiries into whether the Trump campaign colluded with Moscow.

 It was not immediately clear when the transcripts would be released.